imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 with.

 Used in this way, factories are just a different kind of shared fixture.
-It will have the same drawback of leading to obscure tests, with the bonus of making your test suite slower because these objects have to be built afresh for every single test.
+We have the same drawback of obscure tests, and we've taken the penalty of slower tests because these objects have to be built afresh for every single example.
 What was the point?

 Traits are more of an advanced feature in Factory Girl.
 They might be useful, but they don't solve any problems that we have at this